 Install Redis on Windows 10/11 Using WSL

-Now when we have a brief idea of what Redis and WSL is, let’s see how we can install Redis on windows using WSL.
+Now that we have a brief idea of what Redis and WSL are, let’s see how we can install Redis on Windows using WSL.

 Step 1: Turn on Windows Subsystem for Linux